-- 1 Log in to the Sentinel Web interface as a user in the administrator role. - 2 Click Collection > Event Source Servers.

-- 3 In the Syslog Server section, under Server key pairs, select Custom. - 4 Click Browse and browse to the trust store file. - 5 Specify the password for the trust store file. - 6 Click Import. - 7 (Optional) If there is more than one public-private key pair associated with the file, select the desired key pair, then click OK. - 8 (Optional) Click Details to see more information about the server key pair. - 9 (Optional) Click Reset to restore the previous settings. - 10 Click Save.
+- 1 Log in to the Sentinel Main interface as an administrator. - 2 Click Collection > Event Source Servers. - 3 In the Syslog Server section, under Server key pairs, select Custom. - 4 Click Browse and browse to the trust store file. - 5 Specify the password for the trust store file. - 6 Click Import. - 7 (Optional) If there is more than one public-private key pair associated with the file, select the desired key pair, then click OK. - 8 (Optional) Click Details to see more information about the server key pair. - 9 (Optional) Click Reset to restore the previous settings. - 10 Click Save.

-7.3 Configuring Data Collection for the Novell Audit Server
+Configuring Data Collection for the Novell Audit Server